3. Laws, Plans, Policies and Programmes

 Special education needs

-Schools for special needs fall under the umbrella of the Public Authority for People with disabilities which also cover learners with learning difficulties.
+Schools for special needs fall under the umbrella of the Public Authority for Disability Affairs, which also covers learners with learning difficulties.

 The 1965 Compulsory Education Act, amended in 2014, establishes that students with disabilities who are not able to attend general education schools are educated in special schools.
-A child, who suffers from a physical or mental impairment that prevents him/her from regular attendance at a special education school or equivalent educational institution established for those with special needs, is excused from compulsory education (art.
+A child who suffers from a physical or mental impairment that prevents him/her from regular attendance at a special education school or equivalent education institution established for those with special needs is excused from compulsory education (Art.
 4).

-A partial integration of students with disabilities has been promoted with the setting up of special classes in regular schools.
-First special classes for students with learning difficulties were introduced at the primary and intermediate education levels in 1995.
+A partial integration of students with disabilities has been promoted with the establishment of special classes in regular schools.
+Special classes for students with learning difficulties were introduced at the primary and intermediate education levels in 1995.
 In 1997, special kindergarten classes were established for children with Down syndrome.
-Full integration involves including five students with disabilities in each class every 15 students without disabilities.
+Full integration involves including five students with disabilities in each class for every 15 students without disabilities.

-The Ministerial Decree Number 16/2016 reiterates the state’s commitment to integrate students with disabilities in public schooling (art.
+Ministerial Decree No. 16 of 2016 reiterates the state’s commitment to integrating students with disabilities in public schooling (Art.
 26 and 27).
 The Ministry of Education is mandated to establish schools or classrooms for those whose conditions might not allow for their integration in public schools.
 Special schools target those with severe disabilities to better accommodate them and their needs.
-According to the information available on the website of the Public Authority for people with disabilities, education is delivered in integration classes with regular schools, in special needs classes (for example for “slow learners” in the Capital Governorate) and in mixed classes (in bilingual schools).
+According to the information available on the website of the Public Authority for Disability Affairs, education is delivered in integrated classes in regular schools, in special needs classes and in mixed classes (in bilingual schools).

-Yet, the Committee on the Rights of Persons with Disabilities in its 2019 Concluding observations on the initial reports of Kuwait points out that inclusive education “is limited to students with certain kinds of impairments while others are relegated to segregated classes within mainstream school and segregated schools”.
+Despite these offerings, the Committee on the Rights of Persons with Disabilities, in its 2019 concluding observations on the initial report of Kuwait, pointed out that inclusive education ‘is limited to students with certain kinds of impairments while others are relegated to segregated classes within mainstream school and to segregated schools’.

-Kuwait ratified the UN Convention against Discrimination in Education in 1963.
-The Constitution (1992) highlights the inclusivity of the state.
-Equal access and opportunity are enshrined in the Constitution: “Justice, freedom and equality are the pillars of society; and cooperation and compassion are the firm link binding all citizens” (art.
+Kuwait ratified the UN Convention Against Discrimination in Education in 1963.
+The 1992 Constitution highlights the inclusivity of the state.
+Equal access and opportunity are enshrined in the Constitution: ‘Justice, freedom and equality are the pillars of society; and cooperation and compassion are the firm link binding all citizens’ (Art.
 7).
-It mandates the state to “preserve the pillars of society and shall guarantee security, tranquility and equal opportunity to all citizens” (art.
-8) and further prohibits discrimination on grounds of “race, origin, language or religion” (art.
+The Constitution mandates the state to ‘preserve the pillars of society and ... guarantee security, tranquility and equal opportunity to all citizens’ (Art.
+8) and further prohibits discrimination on grounds of ‘race, origin, language or religion’ (Art.
 29).
-Education is a right guaranteed by the state, enshrined in Article 40 of the Kuwaiti Constitution (1992) and Article 2 of Law 4 (1987) for General Education.
-Education is compulsory and free in its first levels.
+Education is a right guaranteed by the state, enshrined in Article 40 of the Constitution and Article 2 of Law No. 4 of 1987 on Public Education.
+The first levels of education are compulsory and free.

-The Kuwait National Development Plan’s (A New Kuwait Vision 2035) sets out “the care for and integration of persons with disabilities” among its priority areas.
-To comply with this objective, three projects have been rolled out: the design project of the Kuwait Sports Club for the Disabled; the Endowment School for the Persons with Disabilities project; and the Rehabilitation Workshops project for persons with disabilities.
+Kuwait's New Kuwait 2035 national development plan sets out ‘the care for and integration of persons with disabilities’ among its priority areas.
+To comply with this objective, three projects have been rolled out: the design of the Kuwait Sports Club for the Disabled, the Endowment School for Persons with Disabilities and rehabilitation workshops for persons with disabilities.

-Kuwait ratified the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) in 1994; however, there does not seem to be any specific laws or policies for the promotion of gender and/or for inclusion of gender minorities in the education system.
+Kuwait ratified the Convention on the Elimination of All Forms of Discrimination Against Women in 1994; however, there do not seem to be any specific laws or policies for the promotion of gender and/or inclusion of gender minorities in the education system.

 Ethnic and linguistic groups

-In 2007, Kuwait voted in favor of adopting the UN Declaration on the Rights of Indigenous Peoples.
-Arabic is the only language of instruction at all levels.
-English is taught to all children as a second language.
-For all children, classical Arabic, the language taught in schools, is also a second language.
+In 2007, Kuwait voted in favour of adopting the UN Declaration on the Rights of Indigenous Peoples.
+Arabic is the only language of instruction at all levels, while English is taught to all children as a second language.
+For all children, classical Arabic, the language taught in schools, is also considered a second language.
 Foreign children who speak Arabic may be admitted to the country’s schools only after five years’ residence.

-To avoid the phenomenon of drop-outs, the 1965 Compulsory Education Act, amended in 2014 imposes a financial fine (from 100 to 200 Kuwaiti Dinars) on parents of students who do not register their sons and daughters when notified by the state which school their children have been allocated to study in or in the case of absenteeism that is not accompanied by plausible reasoning and justification (art.
+To avoid the phenomenon of drop-outs, the 1965 Compulsory Education Act, amended in 2014, imposes a financial fine (from 100 to 200 Kuwaiti dinars) on parents who do not register their sons and daughters when notified by the state which school their children have been allocated to study in or in the case of absenteeism that is not accompanied by plausible reasoning and justification (Art.
 10).

-The Law 49 (1996) on Persons with Disabilities defines the members of the National Supreme Council for the Affairs of the Disabled, which includes representatives of the Ministries of Health, Education, Social Affairs and Work, among others (art.
+Law No. 49 of 1996 on Persons with Disabilities defines the members of the National Supreme Council for the Affairs of the Disabled, which includes representatives of the ministries of health, education, and social affairs and labour, among others (Art.
 16).
-Among its key functions, the Council is mandated to set standards and mechanisms of better coordination among the bodies dealing with people with disabilities.
-Art.
-48 of the Law 8/2010 sets up the Public Authority for Persons with Disabilities (art.
-48) and a Supreme Council to set the goals and general policies of the Authority (art.
-49), which consists of the Minister of Social Affairs and Labor, the Minister of Health, the Minister of Education, the Minister of Higher Education, and the Chairman of the Board of Directors of the General Authority for Youth and Sports, including representatives of civil societies working in the field of disabilities.
-In addition to providing educational, rehabilitation and educational services to persons with disabilities in coordination with the Ministry of Education and the Ministry of Higher Education, the Authority donates scholarships inside and outside the State of Kuwait.
+Among its key functions, the council is mandated to set standards and mechanisms for better coordination among the bodies dealing with people with disabilities.
+Article 48 of Law No. 8 of 2010 sets up the Public Authority for Persons with Disabilities (Art.
+48) and a Supreme Council to set the goals and general policies of the Authority (Art.
+49), which consists of the Minister of Social Affairs and Labour, the Minister of Health, the Minister of Education, the Minister of Higher Education, and the Chairman of the Board of Directors of the General Authority for Youth and Sports, which includes representatives of civil societies working in the field of disabilities.
+In addition to providing education and rehabilitation services to persons with disabilities in coordination with the Ministry of Education and the Ministry of Higher Education, the Authority donates scholarships inside and outside Kuwait.

-The Ministerial Decree Number 16/2016 mandates that all applications submitted to schools and classrooms to enroll students with disabilities be referred to the specialized team created by the Ministry of Education in collaboration with Ministry of Health, the General Authority for Disabled People’s Affairs (art.
+Ministerial Decree No. 16 of 2016 requires that all applications submitted to schools and classrooms to enrol students with disabilities be referred to the specialized team created by the Ministry of Education in collaboration with the Ministry of Health and the General Authority for Disabled People’s Affairs (Art.
 30).
-The team also includes specialized physicians, social workers, psychologists and pedagogy specialists.
-This team is responsible for conducting physical and medical assessments and tests, assessing hearing and other abilities to confirm type and degree of disability, whether physical, mental or cognitive.
-In case no specialists are available to assess a case, the Ministry of Health is required to provide those and attempt to reach children for these assessments in their geographic location.
-Each special school sets up a technical committee, consisting of specialized physicians, psychologists, social workers, special education instructors, teachers’ representative, and parents’ representative (art.
+The team includes specialized physicians, social workers, psychologists and pedagogy specialists and is responsible for conducting physical and medical assessments and tests, assessing hearing and other abilities to confirm type and degree of disability, whether physical, mental or cognitive.
+If no specialists are available to assess a case, the Ministry of Health is required to provide those and attempt to reach children for these assessments in their geographic location.
+Each special school sets up a technical committee consisting of specialized physicians, psychologists, social workers, special education instructors, a teachers’ representative and a parents’ representative (Art.
 33).
-This committee is responsible for assessing the progress of various cases and for deciding on status of diagnosis and advising whether the case needs to move student to another school (art.
+This committee is responsible for assessing the progress of various cases, deciding on the status of diagnosis and advising whether the student needs to move to another school (Art.
 25).

-The Ministerial Decree Number 16/2016 requires that all pre-school nurseries are equipped with adequate infrastructure and health and technical conditions to allow full access to children with disabilities.
+Ministerial Decree No. 16 of 2016 requires that all preschool nurseries are equipped with adequate infrastructure and health and technical conditions to allow full access to children with disabilities.

-Appropriate teaching and learning facilities are provided, according to the individual need of learners with disabilities, including teaching and learning in Braille and in sign language.
-Elevators and escalators are adequate for learners with disabilities, who also benefit from the support of modern teaching aid and from a tailored curriculum, as is the case at Al-Amal, Al-Raja and Al-Noor schools.
+Appropriate teaching and learning facilities are provided according to the individual needs of learners with disabilities, including teaching and learning in Braille and in sign language.
+Elevators and escalators are adequate for learners with disabilities, who also benefit from the support of modern teaching aids and from a tailored curriculum, as is the case at Al-Amal, Al-Raja and Al-Noor schools.

-The Law 8/2010 establishes training courses for all staff of public schools on disability and needs identification and on the provision of individualized support.
-A teacher specialized in special needs is expected to be available is each pre-school nursery that have students with disabilities.
+Law No. 8 of 2010 establishes training courses for all staff of public schools on disability and needs identification and on the provision of individualized support.
+A teacher specialized in special needs is expected to be available in each preschool nursery that includes students with disabilities.

-The Teacher's License project, to be completed by 2020, aims to apply objective benchmarks for testing teachers’ competencies for performance evaluation, promotion and technical and professional development.
-Testing 500 teachers per year is as a requirement for sitting for the professional teachers examination; and, improve teachers' competencies through continuous professional development.
-However, there is no direct mention to inclusive education.
-In the Kuwait National Development Plan’s, the Discovering and nurturing project of gifted students aims to qualify 150 teachers and supervisors to work on the enrichment curriculum, and provide them with the skills and competencies necessary to deal with gifted students throughout the term of the project.
+A teacher’s license project, which was to be completed by 2020, aimed to apply objective benchmarks for testing teachers’ competencies for performance evaluation, promotion and technical and professional development.
+However, the project made no direct mention of inclusive education.
+As part of the New Kuwait 2035 national development plan, a project for discovering and nurturing gifted students aimed to qualify 150 teachers and supervisors to work on the enrichment curriculum and provide them with the skills and competencies necessary to deal with gifted students throughout the term of the project.

-The Ministerial Decree Number 16/2016 requires special education teachers to keep a close monitoring system of the progress of their students (art.
+Ministerial Decree No. 16 of 2016 requires special education teachers to closely monitor the progress of their students (Art.
 32).
-The Ministerial Decree No. 239/2008 establishes education inspectors in each education district with the responsibility for monitoring and reporting on students with disabilities.
+Ministerial Decree No. 239 of 2008 established education inspectors in each education district with the responsibility for monitoring and reporting on students with disabilities.
 However, Kuwait has no national education monitoring report.